 - Managerial resources of the applicant HEI, including the name of the person(s) responsible for program implementation.

 This section should describe, in detail, the proposed study abroad program and innovations, and how your institution and your partner institution(s) will work together to coordinate and implement the program and achieve its goals and objectives.

 - Present the need for the proposed program at your institution, your partner institution and/or your respective communities, and describe how the program will help meet that need.

 - Clearly state the overall program goal(s), objectives, and activities to achieve those objectives.

 - Connect the proposed program to your institution’s internationalization efforts and initiatives of your institution and your partner institution(s).

 - Describe how the program will make a significant contribution towards achieving the overall goal of 100,000 Strong in the Americas.

-- Describe how the program will create additional capability for your institution and your partner institution(s) to increase international academic exchanges and strengthen international networks between your country and partner country/ies.
+- Describe how the program will create additional capacity for your institution and your partner institution(s) to increase international academic exchanges and strengthen international networks between your country and partner country/ies.